The Cost of a Swimming Pool: NJ Pricing & Financing Options

 How size and per square foot figures help

 Use per square foot as a sanity check: many projects fall between $50 and $125 per square foot.
-Bigger pool size raises excavation, water volume, and decking needs.
+Larger pools require more materials and labor, which increases overall price and complexity.
+Bigger pool size also raises excavation, water volume, and decking needs.
+Excavation costs can vary significantly, with average expenses ranging from under $5,000 to as much as $20,000 depending on site accessibility and soil conditions.

 Material Typical Range Timeline Best for